Nov 9, 2019

 Violation of the Act can lead to a penalty of up to ZAR10 million in fines or ten years imprisonment, or both.

 Sections 39-54 of the POPIA deal with the appointment of the Information Regulator.
-These became effective from April 2014.
+These became effective in April 2014.

 The Information Regulator as a body takes the responsibility of: